-Attended by: Tam Coyle (Chair), Mark Dougan, Niall McColl, Colin McKay, Eileen Mills, Scott Thornton, Ros Wardley-Smith; DF, JG, MG; Police – PC Rob Wilson; Ward Councillors Philip Braat and Eva Bolander, by video – David Cowan, Depute Lord Provost Christy Mearns and Councillor Angus Millar.
+Attended by: Tam Coyle (Chair), Mark Dougan, Niall McColl, Colin McKay, Eileen Mills, Scott Thornton, Ros Wardley-Smith; DF, JG, DH, MG; Police – PC Rob Wilson; Ward Councillors Philip Braat and Eva Bolander, by video – David Cowan, Depute Lord Provost Christy Mearns and Councillor Angus Millar.

 Apologies: PC Sean McFadden, Peter Hayman

 Adoption proposed by Niall, seconded by DH.

 PC Wilson said a joint further session of action on parking breaches with Parking Enforcement Officers (PEOs) due on 15 April had to be cancelled because the PEOs declined to work extra evening hours.
 Police had gone out that evening anyway with the same aim.